DormWiki/dorm-wiki/README.md

 - server: Contains all of the code for the back end (http request, etc.).
 - database: MongoDB
 ## Instructions for running the system
-UPDATE 5/18: website is currently deployed at https://dorm-wiki.vercel.app/.
+Website is currently deployed at https://dorm-wiki.vercel.app/.
 It may misbehave for some browsers on Mac.

-1. install the dependencies using `npm run v`
-2. run both servers(font and back) concurrently: `npm run all` OR
-   To check the log in a cleaner way, you can run these commands in different terminal windows:
-	- `npm run dev` to start the web server
-	- `npm run data` to start the database server

 ## Using our website